nosoop/SM-TFAttributeSupport/README.md

 owner deals damage.
   - `item_meter_charge_type` must have bit `(1 << 1)` set, per the documentation linked above.
   - This portion was sponsored by G14.
 Thanks!
+- `bot custom jump particle` can now be used on players in non-MvM mode.
+  - This portion was sponsored by @JohnnyAlexanderTF2.
+Thanks!

 ## Dependencies